yl2811-cmd/Showheel/wwwroot/story-engl.md

 Anna: "Ice."
 Lia: "Is the mountain that high?"
 Anna: "Very tall."
-**★ Kassia's Open Frequency Band Seed (Behavioral Inference Entry - Not Explicitly Revealed):** Long Segment.
+**★ Kassia's Open Frequency Seed (Behavioral Inference Entry - Not Explicitly Revealed):** Long Segment.
 Kassia is in the cockpit primary.
 Anna notices that Kassia checks the communication channel at fixed intervals—reaches out, dials, listens for two seconds, and dials back.
 No one is calling.
 The frequency is regular, as automatic as breathing.
 Anna glanced at the instrument panel from the rear cabin—Kassia wasn't dialing the current route frequency.
 It was a **specific band**, always the same one.
 There was nothing on that band.
 Silence.
 Kassia listened for two seconds of silence, dialed back, and continued flying.
 The next time Kassia checked the channel, Anna followed her gaze for a second.
 Then she looked away.
 Savona was flipping through maps beside her.
 No one spoke.
 The first time you read "empty frequency band" is "quirk"—"This person has a strange habit."